-Arabella Golf Club is set dramatically on edge of the Bot River Lagoon.
+Arabella Golf Club is set dramatically on the edge of Bot River Lagoon.
 This wetland is home to thousands of waterfowl, so keep your eyes peeled for the Blue Crane… this beautiful bird is even the Arabella club emblem.

 The prolific architect Peter Matkovich laid out Arabella on what was originally stony farmland.
 There was plenty of clearing to be done, “ you could not even walk next to the lagoon,” said Matko.
 So, in 1998 after a fair amount of earth moving and felling of invasive trees, Arabella opened for play to a rapturous standing ovation.